eitanporat/eitanporat.github.io/content/posts/learning is compression.md

 author: "Eitan Porat"
 title: "Learning is Compression"
 date: "2024-03-10"
-description: In this blog post we show how compressing data is equivalent to learning data distributions.
-Not in the sense that neural networks are compressing data in their weight, but in an information theoretic sense.
+description: In this blog post, we show how compressing data is equivalent to learning data distributions.
+Not in the sense that neural networks are compressing data in their weights, but in an information theoretic sense.
 Following up on the work on Shannon, we use a GPT-2 model from karpathy's nanoGPT repo to create a compression algorithm which combines Shannon encoding with next-token prediction.
 Using this model, we get a compression algorithm which beats the native python implementation (18.9% vs 44.73%)
 tags:
 ShowToc: true
 ShowBreadCrumbs: false